-All intellectual outputs produced will remain online; that means that the virtual training program, the intensive summer school, e-book and the handbook of good practices will be available online and can be downloaded for free, and beyond that via direct inquiry to the partners.
+All intellectual outputs produced will remain online; that means that the virtual training program, the intensive summer school and the e-book will be available online and can be downloaded for free, and beyond that via direct inquiry to the partners.
 Interest stakeholders, who are interested in further studying the sector, could easily exploit them.